 Our highly skilled mold remediation team can tackle any mold removal project, big or small.
-We begin by creating a custom remediation plan to safely contain the affected area.
+Leveraging our 25 years of experience, we begin by creating a custom remediation plan to safely contain the affected area.
 This prevents any further contamination.
 We look for surface mold on wood surfaces and any porous materials as well as any hidden mold.
 We discard any materials that are unable to be cleaned or disinfected.
 Our cleaning process includes using HEPA vacuuming and damp wiping with an antimicrobial solution which allows the removal of potentially harmful mold spores, ensuring indoor air quality.

 Mold in Crawl Spaces

 Mold in a property’s crawl space accounts for the majority of requests we receive for mold evaluations.
 A variety of factors can cause mold to grow in a crawl space, including:

 To learn more about mold in crawl spaces, visit our blog: https://phcrestoration.com/healthy-crawl-space-healthy-home/